 Female employees are entitled to maternity leave before and after childbirth for a total of eight weeks.
 Women who have worked more than six months for a company receive full pay during maternity leave, while employers who have worked less than half a year are entitled to half pay.
-Male employees get five days of paid paternity leave.
+Male employees get seven days of paid paternity leave.

-Taiwan Benefit Management
+Taiwan Benefits Management

 Another significant aspect of a Taiwan benefit management plan is additional benefits that employees expect but are not mandatory.
 In Taiwan this can include:

-- Leaving service benefits (LSB)
+Leaving service benefits (LSB)

-- Life, accident, and business travel insurance
+Life, accident, and business travel insurance

-- Extended medical benefits to the employees’ spouses and dependent children
+Extended medical benefits to the employees’ spouses and dependent children

 Restrictions for Benefits and Compensation